abhishekpingale22/jenkins-sample/jenkins-D2.md

 - Lets configure some users in Jenkins, create a read only user Select Manage Jenkins > Manage Users > Create a user

-Try to access the Jenkins dashboard with a newly added user who has no rights, and we will find the authorization error.
+- Try to access the Jenkins dashboard with a newly added user who has no rights, and we will find the authorization error.

-### Role-Based-Authorization Strategy
-- Add plugin from available tab in Plugins Manager
-- Select the Role Based Strategy
-- Manage Jenkins > Manage and Assign Roles > Assign read only roles to a user in jenkins
-- create a role with "manage Role" , select Read Permissions
-- Assign a role to another user

 ### Audit Trail Plugin – an overview and usage
 - Manage Jenkins > Manage Plugins > Install the `Audit Trail` Plugin.